top of page

 Large Ears

-Symbolise deep listening — a lost art in today’s world.
+Large ears symbolize deep listening—a lost art in today's world.
 Ganesha teaches us to pause and hear the world, others, and our inner voice.

 Small Mouth

-A reminder to speak less, observe more.
+A small mouth is a reminder to speak less and observe more.
 Words carry power, and silence often reveals greater truth.

 Trunk